 2. True Faith vs. Imagined Faith

-This writer vividly remembers a godly pastor whose body was riddled with cancer publicly, vigorously and repeatedly shaking his afflicted leg at the instruction of a visiting "healer" to exercise his faith to bring about his healing.
+This writer vividly remembers a godly pastor whose body was riddled with cancer, who publicly, vigorously and repeatedly shook his afflicted leg at the instruction of a visiting "healer" to exercise his faith to bring about his healing.
 He walked out of the room on crutches as painfully afflicted as when he entered, and died of cancer shortly after that.
 Sadly, the pastor did not possess true faith for the healing, nor did the healer have a gift of healing for the pastor.